vinod-amagi/amgdoc/epg.md

 > - Additional media such as artwork, thumbnail images, channel logos etc., {.links-list}

 > EPG is delivered to various MVPDs and O&O platforms in format, frequency and protocols dictated by the receiving platforms.
-EPG may delivered directly to the platform or to platform’s partners e.g. Gracenote, Tivo etc., {.is-info}
+EPG may be delivered directly to the platform or to platform’s partners e.g. Gracenote, Tivo etc., {.is-info}

 Amagi currently delivers EPG to the following platforms